Table of content

 - Collect analytics effectively;

-Since the application of eCommerce replaces the traditional way of buying goods, it must create an experience that is similar to in-person shopping.
-Let's figure out what this means and what eCommerce trends create that experience.
+eCommerce mobile apps have replaced the traditional way of buying goods.
+However, it does not mean, that online experience should be different from in-person shopping.
+Let's figure out what this means and how eCommerce trends create better customer experience.

-Big data algorithms have become more valuable for eCommerce since the number of users in this industry is rapidly growing.
-For instance, Amazon gathers data on every action in the app.
-Using big data algorithms, Amazon can predict what you want to buy next and start to recommend products that you might like.
-This is the time when the "How did they know?" question may arise.
+Big data algorithms have become more valuable for eCommerce app development as the number of users in this industry is rapidly growing.
+For instance, Amazon can predict what you want to buy next and recommend products that you might like.
+This gives rise to questions like "How did Amazon know what I like? "

-Augmented reality is what closes up eCommerce shopping to the real one.
+Augmented reality is what bridges eCommerce shopping with in-store experience.
 Ikea commerce app is among the retailers who succeed in AR experience the most.
 Customers of the home furnishings giant get access to the full catalog of goods in AR mode.

 The convenience of applications of eCommerce is in single-click payments.
 One payment transaction is both a trend and a must for eCommerce mobile app development.
 While working on the Dollar Shave Club app, we at Uptech put this feature on top priority.

-Since users don't have to retype data repeatedly, one-click payments are about to boost the number of impulse purchases on mobile.
-It's a great example of how the user-centric approach leads to a better buying experience and business results.
+Since users don't have to retype payment information every time they make a purchase, one-click payments encourage shoppers to complete multiple purchases.
+It's a great example of how a user-centric approach leads to a better buying experience and business revenue.

 8 Steps of How to Build eCommerce App